Comparison

 - OptiMate and llama.cpp both focus on optimizing LLMs, but they use different programming languages (Python vs C/C++).

-- Also covers LLM Frameworks, Model Training.
+- Also covers Model Training.

 When NOT to use optimate